spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Harmonic Models of OPM data

 While OPM sensors are sensitive to brain signal they are also incredibly sensitive to environmental interference.
-Unlike modern MEG systems OPMs come with no built in interference rejection.
+Unlike modern MEG systems OPMs come with no built-in interference rejection.
 As such, all interference must be removed post-hoc using software.
 Here we will review some principled approaches to removing environmental interference based on solutions to Laplace's equation.

 ### Spatial models of interference

 By solving Laplace's equation in spherical coordinates we can model OPM interference as a linear combination of vector spherical harmonics.
 The key arguments are the M/EEG object argument `S.D` and the order argument `S.L`.
 The order argument reflects how complicated the model of interference is.
 The number of regressors used in the interference model scales as `S.L^2+2*S.L`.
 As such, for this method it is recommended to have many more channels than this number.
 It is only not recommended to increase the order above `S.L=1` for radial samplings of the magnetic field.
 It is also strongly recommended that higher orders are only used for multi-axis OPM systems.